 As the terminal degree for nurses, a DNP offers an alternative to research-focused doctoral programs.
 The BSN-DNP program provides nurses with the knowledge and skill for providing innovative practice and leadership to the profession and for ensuring high quality health care across all settings through the dissemination of evidence-based practice initiatives to patients, families, communities and populations.
 These DNP leaders will be well-positioned for advancing the practice and translating the science of nursing as nursing leaders, clinical faculty, and/or practitioners.

 Loyola’s BSN-DNP program centers on the “Health of the Public” and the translation of evidence-based practices to improve outcomes.
 The program focuses on populations at risk for disease, populations that are experiencing alterations in health, populations across the nation and globe, and systems that promote safe and efficient health care environments.
 The program emphasizes leadership in the implementation of transformational change in the student’s area of practice.
-Completion of a faculty-supervised Capstone Project provides opportunity for students to demonstrate this expertise.
+Completion of a faculty-supervised DNP Scholarly Project provides opportunity for students to demonstrate this expertise.

 The School of Nursing began offering the DNP degree in 2009.
 It is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC, 20001, (202) 887-6791.
 Admission is competitive, based on the strength of application materials and interview.